-After the closing date of 8 August, UN-Habitat will make an initial assessment of the nominations and submissions and verify that the submission conforms to the standards outlined in the guidelines.
+After the closing date of 31 July, UN-Habitat will make an initial assessment of the nominations and submissions and verify that the submission conforms to the standards outlined in the guidelines.
 Qualifying submissions will be sent to the Selection Committee comprising UN-Habitat experts and senior management.

 The Selection Committee will choose their winning candidates and make their recommendations to the Executive Director outlining their reasons for the selection of a maximum of five winning initiatives.
 UN-Habitat's Executive Director, based on the recommendations of the Selection Committee, will make the final selection of the UN-Habitat Scroll of Honour winners.

-The UN-Habitat Scroll of Honour nominees will be notified by 31 August 2021 on the outcome of the selection.
+The UN-Habitat Scroll of Honour Award nominees will be notified from 16 August 2022 onwards on the outcome.

-The winners will receive their awards during the global celebration of the World Habitat Day observance on 4 October 2021.
+The winners will receive their award during the global celebration of the World Habitat Day observance on 3 October 2022.